 The application must include the following

-- Application form to the PhD programme (word)
+- Application form to the PhD programme (doc).

-- Agreement with an external party (word).
+- Agreement with an external party (doc).
 2 copies when relevant.

 - Project description